-- A. Lead Safe Construction: Renovation work shall be completed in a lead safe manner as defined by the RI Rules and Regulations for Lead Poisoning Prevention (R 23-24.6-PB).
+- A. Lead Safe Construction: Renovation work shall be completed in a lead safe manner as defined by the RI Rules and Regulations for Lead Poisoning Prevention (216-RICR-50-15-3).
 Furthermore, HUD Lead Safe Housing Rule (24 CFR, Part 35) requires various levels of evaluation and treatment of lead paint hazards when federal money is used for housing rehabilitation.
 All friction surfaces within units shall be made lead free as defined by the aforementioned regulations.
 In addition, contracting firms must become certified with the EPA and must successfully complete an EPA-accredited renovator course for its workers.
 Furthermore, prior to tenant occupancy, post abatement clearance testing shall be required for all units, soils, exteriors, common areas and water.
 The developer is responsible for the hiring of an independent Rhode Island licensed lead inspector to conduct all pre and post abatement lead testing and clearance. - B. Radon Protection: All new construction and gut rehabilitation projects are required to install passive radon systems with wiring for future exhaust fans.
 All units with higher than EPA permissible exposure limits of 4.0 pci/l for radon gas exposure are required to install active radon systems.
-Radon testing is required pre and post construction in conformance with HUD, EPA and RIHousing protocols.

-C. Please refer to the Section 5, Additional Recommended Practices, Environmental Guidelines, for compliance information.
+In addition, community buildings, office buildings, maintenance buildings, and other auxiliary buildings where tenants or personnel occupy must also comply with current radon guidelines.
+Radon testing is required pre and post construction in conformance with HUD, EPA and RIHousing protocols. - C. Please refer to the Section 5, Additional Recommended Practices, Environmental Guidelines, for compliance information. - D. COVID-19 Protocols all owners and general contractors must sign affidavits requiring all to maintain healthy work conditions.
+In addition, the general contractor will be required to submit a thorough work plan to ensure the health and safety of workers, and visitors, to the job site.